adamcarrier/Newport-News-Open-Police-Data/README.md

 ## Plotting the reports

-Using the `plot-reports.R` file, you can run the `plotReports` function to automatically display all police activity stored in the CSV file data sets on a Leaflet map.
-For this to work, you must provide the working directory where these repo files are stored.
+Using the `plot-reports.R` file, you can run the `plotReports` function to automatically plot on a Leaflet map all police activity stored in the CSV data sets.
+It saves the plot in an HTML file that you can view from a web server.
+I use [MAMP](https://www.mamp.info/) on my Mac for this.
+On Windows, you can use [WAMP](http://www.wampserver.com/en/) or [XAMMP](https://www.apachefriends.org/index.html) to serve the HTML Leaflet plot.
+Notice, you must tell the function your working directory where these repo files are stored.

-Currently, only the Daily Arrest Report is plotted, as I still need to build out the other reports and loop through them to plot them all.

 ``` r
 cwd <- "/Users/adam/Documents/Newport News Open Police Data"